-As the COVID-19 pandemic spreads around the world, our priority is continuing to deliver care to the women and girls who need us, while protecting the health and safety of our clients and team members.
+As the COVID-19 pandemic continues to devastate lives and communities across the world, our priority as an organisation remains to deliver safe care to the women and girls who needs us.

 Learn more about the impact of COVID-19 and our response

 Read more about the impact of the pandemic on individual country programmes, and what our teams are doing to ensure women can still access essential services.

 In a situation that keeps evolving, so will our response and adaptation to it.
 Please click through to read our latest statements and press releases.

 If you are here looking for services, please follow this link to find the most up to date information about a service closest to you.